 We also crafted a set of reusable user interface components which would be used to bootstrap other miscellaneous Trackmatic projects.

 The project was challenging from the technical standpoint and it forced us to rapidly learn and expand our skill set.

 The folks at Trackmatic were a joy to work with.

-Apart from the design team, we mostly collaborated with Ross and his API team.
+We collaborated with the CEO, the design team, and most of all, with Ross and his API team.
 They were always pleasant, respectful and quick to provide any necessary information.
 Although we were separated by thousands of miles, we worked and delivered as if we were in the same room.

 Working with Code Tree was a smooth process.
 They are easygoing, reliable and quick learners.
 They had no trouble understanding what needed to be done, even though the product we’re building is quite complex.
 I liked their proactivity and willingness to offer suggestions and constructive criticism.

-Originally, we were looking to hire someone for two months tops, but after witnessing Code Tree's work, we decided to keep them on for as long as we could.
+Initially we were looking to hire someone for two months tops, but after witnessing Code Tree's work we decided to keep them on for as long as we could.

-Hiring remote talent is difficult, but if you want to work with great people, you have to look beyond your backyard.
+Hiring remote teams is difficult, but if you want to work with great people you have to look beyond your backyard.